 Long-term incentives provide the O&C Committee the ability to design programs that focus on our long-term performance over a three-year period, with the objective to align executives' interests with those of our shareholders.
-Our principles for ownership of stock, discussed on page 51, ensure that the executives and other employees have a vested interest in the long-term financial health, management, and success of the Company.
+Our principles for ownership of stock, discussed on page 54, ensure that the executives and other employees have a vested interest in the long-term financial health, management and success of the Company.

 The long-term incentives reward executives and other employees with stock-based compensation.
 These incentives are generally awarded under the Long-Term Incentive Plan; however, certain long-term incentives are awarded under the Executive Performance Plan, with any equity awards made under the Executive Performance Plan subject to the terms of the Long-Term Incentive Plan.
+As a result of the passage of the Tax Cuts Act (see discussion on page 45), it is uncertain whether long-term incentive awards paid to current or former Named Executive Officers after 2017 that the O&C Committee intended to qualify as performance-based compensation under Section 162(m) will be deductible if the Named Executive Officer's total compensation exceeds \$1 million.

 Named Executive Officers are eligible to receive restricted stock, performance shares, performance units, stock options or a combination of these awards.
 Since the creation of the Long-Term Incentive Plan, we have granted only performance shares, time-based restricted stock and nonqualified stock options.
 However, the O&C Committee has not granted stock options under the Long-Term Incentive Plan since 2010.
 Executives receive long-term incentive grants based upon a target percentage of base salary.
-The targeted award levels for the Named Executive Officers for 2016 were as follows: Mr. Anderson, 375% of base salary; Mr. Oleksiak, 185% of base salary; Mr. Kurmas, 225% of base salary; Mr. Meador, 200% of base salary; and Mr. Norcia, 215% of base salary.
-In addition to the targeted award levels, the O&C Committee also considers previous years' grants, career potential, and retention issues in determining the final number of awards granted.
+The targeted award levels for the Named Executive Officers for 2017 were as follows: Mr. Anderson, 460% of base salary; Mr. Oleksiak, 250% of base salary; Mr. Kurmas, 255% of base salary; Mr. Meador, 225% of base salary; and Mr. Norcia, 300% of base salary.
+In addition to the targeted award levels, the O&C Committee also considers previous years' grants, career potential and retention issues in determining the final number of awards granted.

-The value of each element of these long-term incentive grants for 2016 was as follows:
+The value of each element of these long-term incentive grants for 2017 was as follows: